menchel/mathematica-prolog-interpreter/README.md

 ## What do I currently have?
 1) A working tokenizer.
 Gets input, and transfers it to known tokens. `cd tokenizer && tokenizer.wl`
 2) A working parser.
 Get the output from the tokenizer, and creates an AST. `cd parser && parser.wl`
-3) A visual aid to see the parser output. `cd parser && visualizer.wl`
+3) A working dictionary creator.
+Get the output from the parser, and use facts and rules in a dictionary. `cd dictionaryCreator && dictionaryCreator.wl`

 ## Next to come👀:
 1) Full eval implementation.